Trump says US strike targeting Venezuelan gang will cause cartels to think twice

 The president on Tuesday repeated his claim — contradicted by a declassified U.S. intelligence assessment — that Tren de Aragua is operating under Maduro's control.

-In announcing the strike, he said the operation, which he said killed 11, was carried out in international waters.
+In announcing the strike, Trump said the operation, which he said killed 11, was carried out in international waters.
+He also noted that the gang is designated by the U.S. government as a foreign terrorist organization.

+Unlike its counterparts from Colombia, Brazil and Central America, Tren de Aragua has no large-scale involvement in smuggling cocaine across international borders, according to InSight Crime, which last month published a 64-page report on the gang based on two years of research.

+“We’ve found no direct participation of TdA in the transnational drug trade, although there are cases of them acting as subcontractors for other drug trafficking organizations,” said Jeremy McDermott, a Colombia-based co-founder of InSight Crime, referring to the Venezuelan gang by its initials.

 Some international warfare experts are questioning the legality of the strike.